42. The Walls Of Dis, Virgil's Limits, and Our Poet's Folly: INFERNO, Canto VIII, Lines 64 - 96

 The segments for this episode of WALKING WITH DANTE:

-[04:00] Consider hell a two-part structure: 1) the moments outside of Dis and 2) the moments inside its walls.
+[04:00] Consider hell a two-part structure: 1) the moments outside of Dis and 2) the moments inside it.
 Those minarets of Dis may be the poet Dante's last brushstroke on a Virgilian landscape.
-From here on, we're going to where the AENEID doesn’t (or perhaps can’t).
+From here on, we're going where the AENEID doesn’t (or perhaps can’t).

 [13:21] Our first true-to-life demons!
-It can't be a mistake that we encounter them on the walls of Dis, the farthest point Aeneas (and maybe the poet Virgil) reached.
+It can't be a mistake that we encounter them on the walls of Dis, the farthest point Aeneas (and the poet Virgil) reached in the underworld.

-[14:55] Here's Dante's folly: He's going beyond his mentor (or his poetic father), Virgil.
-This may well represent a writer's insecurity writ large.
+[14:55] Here's Dante's folly: He's going beyond his mentor and poetic father, Virgil.
+The pilgrim’s agitation may well represent a writer's insecurity.

-[19:23] The first direct address to the reader in COMEDY, the moment in which the poet's folly bears in on him.
+[19:23] The first direct address to the reader in COMEDY, the moment in which the poet's folly may bear in on him.

 My English translation of INFERNO, Canto VIII, lines 64 - 96: